nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 **:information_source: Notes about the command:**<br>

-*  Upon entering `reset`, a confirmation message would be shown for the user to verify if he/she really wants to clear all the data entries.
+*  Upon entering `reset`, a confirmation message will be shown for the user to verify if he/she really wants to clear all the data entries.
 ![Reset](images/screenshots/Reset.png)

    * User is prompted to enter `reset confirm` to confirm and execute the deletion of all data entries.
 ![Reset](images/screenshots/ResetConfirm.png)